Intel-bigdata/SSM/supports/data-sync-performance-test/Disaster Recovery Performance Test on Large Namespace.md

 **Hardware/Software requirement**

 **Hardware requriment:**

 1. Namenode: at least 20GB memory and 15GB disk space are required.
 Please change the default heap size in `hadoop-env.sh`.
 Please change the location of `name` and `checkpoint` in `hdfs-site.xml` (Each `fsimage`/checkpoint will be at least 5GB).
 2. Datanode: at least 2GB memory is requred by Datanode.
 3. Mysql: at least 20GB memory and 30GB disk space are required.
-Please change mysql data dir to SSD in `my.cnf`, and tune mysql with [mysqltuner](http://mysqltuner.pl/).
+Please change mysql data dir location to SSD in `my.cnf`, and tune mysql with [mysqltuner](http://mysqltuner.pl/).
+Otherwise, Mysql will become the main bottleneck of SSM.

 **Software requirement:**

 1. Hadoop (Hadoop-2.7.3/CDH-5.12.X or higher)
 2. Mysql (5.6.X or higher)
-3. SSM (1.4.X or higher)
+3. SSM (1.3.2 or higher)

-### Common Variables and Setting
+### Variables and Metics
+Main Variables:

-Namespace size: 0M, 25M, 50M, 75M and 100M
+1. Namespace size: 0M, 10M, 25M, 50M, 75M and 100M
-Task Concurrency: 30, 60, 90
+2. Task Concurrency: 30, 60, 90

+SSM Variables:

+1. Rule Check period: 100ms, 200ms, 500ms, 1s
+2. Cmdlet batch size: 100, 200, 300
+3. Data Sync Check period: 100ms, 200ms
+4. Data Sync diff batch size: 100, 200, 300
+5. Database: local mysql, remote mysql and TiDB

+Note that lots of variables may effect SSM Data Sync's performance.
+I think we can fix some variables and focus on main variables.

-### Metric to Collect
+### Metrics to Collect
 System Metrics:

 1. Total Running Time
 2. Trigger Time for each increamental change
 3. Average Running Time for each task